hwborchers/Presentations/README.md

 > Several CRAN packages provide solvers for handling Differential Equations.
 > We will -- through examples -- show how to solve ordinary differential
 > equations (ODEs), systems of DEs, and DEs of second order, mostly with
 > routines from the 'pracma' and 'deSolve' packages.
-If there is time, it will
+If there is time,
-> be demonstrated how to apply the powerful Julia 'DifferentialEquations'
+> it will be demonstrated how the R user can apply Julia's powerful
-> package from R through 'diffeqr'.
+> 'DifferentialEquations.jl' through the 'diffeqr' R package.

 [ODEs with R](https://github.com/hwborchers/LightningTalks/blob/main/ODEwithR/ODEwithR2.md)

-**Key-value Stores**
+**Key-value Stores**\
 *R User Group, Heidelberg, 2021*